 PLEASE CONTACT A RESCUE BEFORE TAKING THE KITTENS FROM THEIR MOM!

 The first step when discovering kittens in your yard is to leave the area unless they are in immediate danger.
-Observe the situation from a safe distance (such as inside your home) so the mom cat feels comfortable returning to care for them.
+Observe from a safe distance (such as inside your home) to ensure the mom cat feels comfortable returning to care for them.

-Mother cats choose safe locations to give birth.
-First-time moms, however, might make hasty decisions, which is how kittens often end up in bushes, flower beds, window wells, or woodpiles.
-Moms frequently move their kittens to new locations as they grow, the weather changes, or people come near.
+Mother cats often choose safe locations to give birth.
+First-time moms, however, might make quick, hasty decisions, which is why kittens often end up in bushes, flower beds, window wells, or woodpiles.
+Moms frequently move their kittens to new spots as they grow, as the weather changes, or as people approach.
 Keep track of where the kittens are being moved and offer her a safer alternative, such as a cat house, a covered porch, or a storage tub.

 If you’ve already brought the kittens indoors, here’s what to do next:

 Feral Feline Project is a small organization, and while we cannot take every kitten found, we are here to help!
-If you’re willing to provide the foster home, we will provide everything else:
+If you’re willing to provide a foster home, we will provide everything else:

 Feral Feline Project